 Quantum properties of massive particles

-Light is often thought of as a wave; but it has particle-like properties also, since it is emitted and absorbed in discrete quanta that have well-defined energy and momentum.
-By the same token, electrons and other massive objects (the word massive in this context just means having a non-zero mass --- it doesn't have to be large) are often thought of as particles; but they have wave-like properties as well.
-For example, a monoenergetic beam of electrons, neutrons or protons can make a diffraction pattern just like light.
-The wavelength of the beam is related to the momentum of the particles by the relation
+Just as light is usually thought of as a wave, electrons and other massive objects are usually thought of as particles.
+However, they have wave-like properties as well.
+A monoenergetic beam of electrons, neutrons or protons can make a diffraction pattern just like light.
+The wavelength of the beam is related to the momentum of the particles through the relation

 In principle, all objects, no matter how massive, have DeBroglie wavelengths.
-However, for macroscopic objects, the wavelength is so much smaller than the object's physical size that the wave-like behavior goes unnoticed.
+However, for macroscopic objects, the wavelength is usually much smaller than the object's physical size and it is difficult to observe wave-like behavior.